Spray paint takes around 10-30 minutes to dry to touch, 1-4 hours to dry enough between coats, and 12-72 hours to cure (dry fully).

 - Turn Off The Hairdryer – Turn off the hairdryer and let the paint dry fully.
-Hairdryers are known to speed-up paint drying by over 50%.
+Hairdryers are known to speed up paint drying by over 50%.

-2. Ensuring Proper Ventilation
+2. Ensure Proper Ventilation

-To ensure proper ventilation, you should:
+To ensure proper ventilation, do the following things.

 - Open all doors in the room

 - Set the air conditioner on blow or fan.